Measurement-based cooling of many-body quantum systems: Introduction

-The technique proposed below is valid for an interacting many-body quantum system in an unknown state (typically a high temperature state) and aims to drive the system to its ground state or very close to it.
-An efficient method that is often used for that purpose is the adiabatic demagnetization \cite{mirasola2018} which requires an initially fully polarized state.
-However, bringing the system to this state is a challenge in itself, especially if the system is in contact with an environment.
-A system in thermal equilibrium in a strong magnetic field will have typically a very small polarization, determined by the temperature and the magnetic field strength.
-The algorithm we propose here to polarize the system makes use of the fact that it is much easier to polarize small parts of the system one at a time while imparting a minimal disturbance to the rest of the system instead of polarizing the whole system in one shot.
-The reason is that the size of the subsets of the Hilbert space corresponding to one partition of the system being completely polarized is much larger than the size of the subset corresponding to the whole system being completely polarized and therefore it is easier to drive the system into states corresponding to polarized individual partitions, one at a time.
+An efficient method that is often used for cooling down a quantum system close to its ground state is adiabatic demagnetization \cite{mirasola2018} which requires a highly polarized initial state.
+However, bringing the system to this state in the first place is a challenge in itself, especially if the system is in contact with an environment.
+A system in thermal equilibrium in a strong magnetic field will typically have a very small polarization determined by the temperature and the magnetic field strength.
+The algorithm we propose gradually polarizes the system by means of a feedback loop that involves applying a sequence of single-qubit measurements and radio frequency (RF) perturbations to the system.
+It makes use of the fact that it is much easier to polarize small parts of the system, one at a time, thus imparting a minimal disturbance to the rest of the system, instead of polarizing the whole system in one shot.
+The reason is that the size of the subset of the Hilbert space corresponding to one partition of the system being completely polarized is much larger than the size of the subset corresponding to the whole system being completely polarized and therefore it is easier to drive the system into the states corresponding to polarized individual partitions, one partition at a time.